About a half hour late here in getting to my John Thewan example on party discipline.

 Stay with us.

-Want to read an email to you that I uh that I just got this uh answer to this could be a public service.
+I want to read an email to you that I just got.

-Dear Rush, I too enjoy a good cigar as you do each and every day at the EIB network.
+Dear Rush, I too enjoy a good cigar, as you do each and every day at the EIB network.

 But I can't stand the smell of stale smoke that gets into the carpets, the clothing inside my house.

-I see you smoking in your studios on the ditto cam.
+I see you smoking in your studios on the Ditto Cam.

 How do you or do you keep the stale odors out?